Quick Facts About A. P. Green Industries Trust Fund and Lawsuits

 Filed February 14, 2002 and reorganized on December 16, 2003.

-A.P.
-Green Industries and Asbestos
+What Is the A.P.
+Green Industries Asbestos Trust Fund?

 A.P.
 Green Industries manufactured products intended to withstand high heat, and some of them contained asbestos.
 Asbestos is a naturally occurring mineral added to many products to make them resistant to heat and chemical corrosion.